 We also have a large library of puzzles that are available to children and adults to checkout and strategy games for children to increase concentration and presence.

-Here is a link of the concept note with more information for those interested.
+Here is a link of the original concept note when STEM land was started.

 Papert, S. & Harel, I. (1991) Constructionism.
 Ablex Publishing Corporation.